hivellm/gov/issues/README.md

-# 📋 **CMMV-Hive Issues System**
+# 📋 **HiveLLM Issues System**

 ## 📋 **Overview**

-This directory contains the issue tracking system for the CMMV-Hive project.
+This directory contains the issue tracking system for the HiveLLM project.
 Issues are used to track bugs, feature requests, improvements, discussions, and any other project-related tasks.

 ## 📁 **Directory Structure**